purag/archsim/README.md

 The `syntax` field is an array of supported syntax structures for the instruction.
 You can define multiple syntax structures for the same instruction; the decoder will move forward with whichever one is satisfied first.

 The `src1`, `src2`, and `dest` fields should contain the type of the operand supported for this structure.
-For instance, the following defines a syntax structure for an instruction that can take a register descriptor as its first operand, a number as its second operand, and will store the result of the `eval` function into a memory cell:
+For instance, the following defines a syntax structure for an instruction that can take a register descriptor as its first operand, a number as its second operand, and will store the result of the `eval` function into a memory cell supplied as the third operand:

 ```
 syntax: [
-  {
+  [
-    src1: Register,
+    {src1: Register},
-    src2: Number,
+    {src2: Number},
-    dest: Memory
+    {dest: Memory}
-  }
+  ]
 ]
 ```